milen-patel/cpu_tutorial/_parts/part07.md

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/Half%20Adder.png" style="display: block; margin-left: auto; margin-right: auto;" />

 The issue with using just an OR gate to represent the addition of two bits is that sometimes the bits can add up to the number 2 which we saw in the example in the paragraph above (meaning we need to somehow represent two bits in the output of a circuit since the number 2 is represented by two binary digits).
-This is where a half adder circuit is useful because we can now represent the sum and carry out digits (which was talked about in Chapter 3).
-In the circuit above, the X acts as the least significant bit (the sum bit) and the Y acts as the most significant bit (the carry out bit).
+We can represent the equation as $$A_{2}+B_{2}=YX_{2}$$.
+This is where a half adder circuit is useful because we can now represent the sum and carry-out digits (which was talked about in Chapter 3).
+In the circuit above, the X acts as the least significant bit (the sum bit) and the Y acts as the most significant bit (the carry-out bit).
 Now, your question might be how did we know to use the XOR gate to calculate X and the AND gate to calculate Y?
 Take a look at this truth table below which represents the addition of two 1-bit binary values:

 | A | B | X (Sum) | Y (Carry Out)
 |:---:|:---:|:---:|:---:|